eez-open/studio/help/en-US/components/actions/LVGL.md

   - *Object*: The image to set the zoom
   - *Zoom*: The zoom to set.
 Set factor to 256 to disable zooming.
 A larger value enlarges the images (e.g. 512 double size), a smaller value shrinks it (e.g. 128 half size).

+- **Keyboard Set Textarea**: Set the textarea for the keyboard
+  - *Object*: The keyboard to set the textarea
+  - *Textarea*: The textarea to set

 - **Label Set Text**: Set the text of the label
   - *Object*: The label to set the text
   - *Text*: The text to set